lavollmer/flowers-creation/README.md

 ## Project Description

 The flower project is to create a website where users are able to log in, have a specific portfolio section and make bouquets based on interest for their event.
 This website promotes DIY flower arrangement and accessibiliity to custom flowers for all socioeconomic backgrounds.
+There was a lot of debugging involved in this code.

 ## Table of Contents